If you’re visiting St Lucia soon then you might be considering doing the Gros Piton hike.

 Hiking sticks cost $5 each from this stall.

 You’ll also find an ice cream stall and some other food and drinks at the base of the mountain.
 Most people grab something to eat here after the hike.
+I grabbed one of the ice creams and it felt like the perfect treat after a long hike.

 The trail itself is well-maintained throughout but does sometimes get a bit slippery if it’s been raining so make sure you wear appropriate shoes.